-Over the last 20 years there has been an increasing trend in couples living together as opposed to getting married.
+Over the last 20 years, there has been an increasing trend in couples living together as opposed to getting married.
 Many couples believe that there is little point in getting married as they do not need a piece of paper to prove their love and commitment to one another.

-What many couples do not realise is that piece of paper, the marriage certificate, secures them certain rights within the relationship which they can then legally enforce if the relationship breaks down.
+What many couples do not realise is that this piece of paper, the marriage certificate, secures them certain rights within the relationship which they can then legally enforce if the relationship breaks down.
 For example, rights in relation to property, pensions, income and capital such as savings and investments.

 When relationships break down it can be a stressful and emotional time without also having to worry about who gets what.
-Here at King Street one of our experienced family solicitors can provide advice on what you are entitled to as well as negotiate on your behalf and assist you in resolving issues between you and your ex-partner in relation to the following areas which can often be in dispute:
+Here at King Street, our experienced family solicitors can provide advice on what you are entitled to as well as negotiate on your behalf and assist you in resolving issues between you and your ex-partner in relation to the following areas which can often be in dispute:

-Property – We can advise you on any rights you may have if you were co-habiting in a property where it was jointly owned or in the sole name of one of you.
+We can advise you on any rights you may have if you were cohabiting in a property where it was jointly owned or in the sole name of one of you.
 Many people assume that if the property was in the sole name of their ex-partner that they will not be entitled to any share however there are certain circumstances in which you may still be entitled to some of the beneficial interest in the property.

-It is not unusual for co-habiting couples to have joint bank accounts or joint mortgage accounts.
+It is not unusual for cohabiting couples to have joint bank accounts or joint mortgage accounts.
 Once a relationship comes to an end you should close any joint accounts as soon as possible.
 We can offer you advice and assistance on how to achieve this as it is not always as straight forward as due to issues such as mortgage liability in respect of unsecured loans.